Skip directly to searchSkip directly to the site navigationSkip directly to this page's context menuSkip directly to the page's main content

 Relevant Population Characteristics

-Breastfeeding for at least 6 months is more common among women who are in the Mountain states, White or Hispanic, older, college-educated, and not enrolled in WIC.
+Breastfeeding for at least 6 months is more common among women who are White or non-Hispanic Asian, college-educated, and not enrolled in WIC.
 Mothers are more likely to continue to breastfeed beyond the newborn period if they are not employed outside the home, or if they work part-time.
 Employers are encouraged to implement workplace policies to protect and support breastfeeding mothers.
 Mothers are encouraged to discuss this with their employers.